Introduction

 Deeply impressed by the sight of an eagle carrying off a lamb, a jackdaw thought he would snatch a full-grown ram.
 But it was much too heavy, and his feet got tangled in its fleece, and he ended up as a children’s pet.
 That’s the kind of risk you run if envy tempts you to forget your limitations.

 Variations: 1.increase the length of this precis to exactly 65 words.
 2.reduce the length of this precis to exactly 55 words.
-3.introduce one of the following words into the precis: besides, may, must, not, or, unless, until, whereas.
+3.introduce one of the following words into the precis: although, because, despite, may, otherwise, whereas, whether, who.

 Archive